 Barbiturates - screen; Benzodiazepines - screen; Amphetamines - screen; Analgesics - screen; Antidepressants - screen; Narcotics - screen; Phenothiazines - screen; Drug abuse screen; Blood alcohol test

 Toxicology screening is most often done using a blood or urine sample.
-However, it may be done soon after swallowing the medication, using stomach contents that are obtained through gastric lavage or after vomiting.
+However, it may be done soon after the person swallowed the medicine, using stomach contents taken through gastric lavage (stomach pumping) or after vomiting.

 When the needle is inserted to draw blood, some people feel moderate pain, while others feel only a prick or stinging sensation.
 Afterward, there may be some throbbing.

 A urine test involves normal urination.
 There is no discomfort.